navcoin/navcoin/doc/bech32-mod-gen-poly.md

 1. False positive error detection rate when the input contains 5 errors
 1. False positive error detection rate when the input contains 6 errors

-## Selecting polynomail that can detect 5 errors without any failure in 165-byte input string
+## 3. Selecting polynomial that can always correctly detect up to 5 errors in 165-byte input string

-To extract polynomials meeting our requirements, we used the following Python script
+To extract polynomials satisfying our requirements, we used `err6-high-perf.py` shown below:

 ```python
 #!/usr/bin/python3